junwatu/clothes-recommendation/blog/README.md

 To connect Node.js and GridDB database, you need the [gridb-node-api](https://github.com/nodejs/node-addon-api) npm package which is a Node.js binding developed using GridDB C Client and Node addon API.

-## Run The Project
+## Project Development

+If you want to follow the project development you need to setup these few steps:

 ### 1. Check the GridDB

-Make sure the GridDB docker is running.
-To check it, you can use this command:
+To make this app work as expected, make sure the GridDB docker is running.
+To check it, you can use this docker command:

 ```shell
 # Check container status